 When adding molybdenum or any other nutrient, don’t forget to flush soil with twice as much water as the size of your pot.
 This is crucial in preventing nutrient burn.

 Nutrient deficiencies and pH issues are among the most common problems cannabis growers have to deal with.
-Ryan at Ant & Garden Solutions in Beaverton can provide you with the best solutions to your marijuana planting and growing issues.
+Ryan at Ant & Garden Organic Pest Control in Beaverton can provide you with the best solutions to your marijuana planting and growing issues.
 Advice and additional knowledge will be given with trusted and reliable facts – I provide quality service to all of NW Oregon and SW Washington.

 I also analyze your light spectrum.
 Blue wavelengths will produce healthier plants and a higher yield than red wavelengths, but a red spectrum will produce more par watts in the same size bulb good for flowering.
 However, a mix of both gives full-spectrum and more terpenoids than either used individually.